ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

    ```
    {: codeblock}

+2. Take a look at the file content of **backend.tf**.
+It defines the reference to the Terraform state in the other directory.
+3. Review the file **variables.tf** which contains definitions of variables.
+The variable **cbr_enforcement_mode** is used for the new rules and should have a default value **report**.

-2. Again, create a file **terraform.tfvars** to configure an API key and the region.
+4. Again, create a file **terraform.tfvars** to configure an API key and the region.
 Moreover, you can set a range of IP addresses as home or bastion zone.
 It will be used to create a network zone which is granted access (allow-listed) in CBR rules.
    ```hcl
    ibmcloud_api_key=""<your-api-key>""
    region = "us-south"